 - Ordinary mail or recorded mail to the owner’s address.
-For ordinary mail, service is effective 7 days after the date in which the document is sent.
-For recorded mail, service is effective on the date the acknowledgment of receipt is signed.
+For ordinary mail, service is effective 7 days after sending the document.
+For recorded mail, service is effective on the signing date of the acknowledgment of receipt.

 - Electronic means to an electronic address as provided by the owner (e.g., e-mail).
-Service is effective 24 hours after the document is sent.
+Service is effective 24 hours after sending the document.